 So what is the first step you need to take?

-Contact the Vicar, Revd Paul Reynolds, on (0115) 922 9600 in order to arrange an informal conversation about the various possibilities which are open to you, and how you might set about planning for your wedding day.
+Contact our Parish Administrator, Claire Morrell-Stone, on firstname.lastname@example.org to arrange an informal conversation about the various possibilities which are open to you, and how you might set about planning for your big day.

 Because changes in the law and other determining factors are frequent, the information provided on this page is intended to be purely illustrative.
-Please contact the Vicar for precise information.
+Please contact us for precise information.